 Design Analysis

-To identify the part you should work on, we have a few basic rules, and aPriori provides analysis tools to indicate what may be worth investigating.
+To identify components you should work on, we have a few basic rules, and aPriori provides analysis tools to indicate what may be worth investigating.

 Aside from the obvious “manufacturing is always asking for deviations on this part” (indication of DFM issues), or when it has been made clear to you that a part is driving the cost of the product disproportionately, we recommend that you start your selection process by asking the following questions: